 Sara Kanoo earned a bachelor’s degree in Architecture with a concentration in Theoretical Design from Wentworth Institute of Technology, Boston, USA in 2009.

-Amar Kanwar is an Artist and Filmmaker whose poetic documentaries and video installations examine nationalism, politics, violence and social performance in the Indian subcontinent.
+Amar Kanwar's poetic documentaries and video installations examine nationalism, politics, violence and social performance in the Indian subcontinent.

 Balufu Bakupa Kanyinda is a writer, journalist, producer and director from Kinshasa, Democratic Republic of Congo.